Document Guide — Marriage Acceptance Certificate

 Standard Package and Translation-Only Options

 Two pricing plans are available for Marriage Acceptance Certificate apostille and certified translation.
-For overseas submissions, the Country-Specific Standard Package (¥77,000) — a unified price across all 5 countries — is the most frequently selected option.
-For clients who also need a family register, the two-document bundle (¥138,000 — ¥16,000 off) is the most cost-effective option.
+For overseas submissions, the Country-Specific Standard Package (¥77,000+, tax included where applicable) — a standard fee shared across all 5 countries — is the most frequently selected option.
+For clients who also need a family register, the two-document bundle is offered at a standard package fee of ¥138,000 (tax included) and up; engaging the two documents separately totals approximately ¥154,000 (tax included) and up as a reference.

-Certified Translation Only Translation Only (with Certificate) ¥16,500 tax-excluded · per document English translation of the Marriage Acceptance Certificate only (with gyoseishoshi's Certification of Translation Accuracy).
+Certified Translation Only Translation Only (with Certificate) From ¥33,000 JPY · tax-inclusive where applicable · per document English translation of the Marriage Acceptance Certificate only (with gyoseishoshi's Certification of Translation Accuracy).
 For clients who will obtain the apostille themselves.

 View Full Pricing & Notarized Packages →